-As we roll through the 1st round of the Stanley Cup playoffs we will see it become increasingly difficult to score.
-Yes, it’s the best teams with the best goalies.
-And yes, the whistle is put away a bit more than the regular season.
+As teams roll through the regular season and into the playoffs it becomes increasingly difficult to score.
+It’s the best teams with the best goalies and yes, the whistle is put away a bit more than the regular season.

-As you can see in the video, the defending teams had players in position to defend but their lack of awareness and competitiveness allowed opposition not only to collect rebound but score off of it.
+As you can see in the video below, the defending teams had players in position to defend but their lack of awareness and competitiveness allowed the opposition not only to collect rebound but score off of it.
 In defending rebounds, players need to not only to have an awareness of opposition but also the puck.

 Remember, coaches are constantly telling their players to hound and recover pucks while working on IZO.
 Thus, your compete level and awareness are critical to counter this.

 Lastly, players must stop on pucks and engage in the battle.
 Looking to go on offence before you have possession is a recipe for disaster.

 2. Awareness of opposition away from the puck and position your body and stick accordingly

 We are sorry this post was not useful for you...
 Tell us how we can improve this post?